kcp-dev/kcp/GOALS.md

   Finally, the bar is still high to writing controllers.
 Lowering the friction of automation and integration is in everyone's benefit - whether that's a bash script, a Terraform configuration, or custom SRE services.
 If we can reduce the cost of both infrastructure as code and new infrastructure APIs we can potentially make operational investments more composable.

+  See the [investigations doc for minimal API server](docs/investigations/minimal-api-server.md) for more on improving the composability of the Kube API server.

 * Drive new workload APIs and explore standardization in the ecosystem

   There are hundreds of ways to build and run applications, and that will never change.
 The key success of Kubernetes was offering "good enough" standardized deployment, which created a center of gravity for the concepts around deployment.
 There are plenty of deployments that will never run in containers yet consume them daily.
 Aligning the deployment of multiple types of workloads from common CI/CD tooling at a higher level, as well as abstracting their dependencies, is something in widespread practice today.